 Are you travelling in Bali, Indonesia on a budget?
-Our One Day Ubud Itinerary features the best free temples, rice terraces & more – all within walking distance of the town centre!
+Our Ubud Itinerary features the best free temples, rice terraces & more – all within walking distance of the town centre!

-This One Day Ubud Itinerary covers a full day in the city center, where you can travel on $10 a day in Ubud!
+This itinerary covers a full day in the city center, where you can travel on $10 a day in Ubud!

 All the places to visit on this itinerary are within walking distance of each other – except for the Monkey Forest, all attractions are FREE!